vulpivia/vulpivia.github.io/index.md

 ---
-title: Home
+title: About
-layout: default
+layout: monochrome
 ---

-## Welcome
+Norman Rauschen a programmer and composer from Switzerland, currently studying audio engineering and creating different small [projects](https://acid147.github.io/projects.html) in his free time.

-Hi!
-I'm Norman, a programmer and musician from Switzerland.
-I'm currently studying audio engineering in Zürich.
+After playing in several small bands, Norman began writing songs by himself.

-Since you're already here, why not check out some of my [projects](projects.md)?
+This, together with experience in programming small games, soon developed into an interest for the creation of video game music.